-What is ‘Cost Per Click’ in Google Ads?
+What is ‘Cost Per Click’ in Relation To Cost Of Google Ads?

-The cost per click (CPC) is the average amount you pay for a click on your ad in Google.
+The cost per click (CPC) is the amount you pay for a click on your ad in Google.
+It is the most common cost of Google Ads.
 The key to reducing your costs centres around lowering this CPC on your account.
 In this article, we will detail how to do this.

 The first factor to consider when creating your campaign is what keywords to use.
 It is important you use specific keywords to what you are advertising and match them with a highly relevant landing page.
 Use Google’s Keyword Planner to find keywords that are relevant to your service and product offering.
 This tool helps you to see which keywords are popular and the historical search data.
 With this data it helps you to decide whether or not to add specific keywords to your campaign.
-Using the most relevant keywords to your website helps to reduce your Google advertising costs.
+Using the most relevant keywords to your website helps to reduce the cost of Google Ads.

 How Improving Quality Score Can Reduce The Cost Of Google Ads

-To understand how to reduce your costs in Google Ads, it is vital you are aware of what a quality score is and how it affects your campaigns.
+To understand how to reduce the cost of Google Ads, it is vital you are aware of what a quality score is and how it affects your campaigns.